Nigeria EduSat-1

 Nigeria EduSat-1 was a Nigerian nanosatellite built by the Federal University of Technology Akure (FUTA), created in conjunction with the Japanese Birds-1 program.
 It was Nigeria's first satellite built by a university.
-It was launched from the Japanese Kibō module of the International Space Station.
+It was launched from the Japanese Kibō module of the International Space Station, being brought to the station as part of SpaceX CRS-11.

-The satellite deorbited on 13 May 2019.
+The satellite deorbited on 13 May 2019, nearly two years after launch.

 Background

 Japan supports non-spacefaring countries in their efforts to build their first satellites through a program called the Joint Global Multi-Nation Birds Satellite project (Birds).
 Five countries constructed satellites in the Birds-1 program: Bangladesh, Ghana, Japan, Mongolia, and Nigeria.
 Together, the five satellites make up the Birds-1 fleet.
 Nigeria EduSat-1 is the first satellite built by a Nigerian university.

 The project was supported by Kyushu Institute of Technology (KIT) as part of the Joint Global Multi-Nation Birds Satellite project, which is a cross-border interdisciplinary satellite project for non-spacefaring countries supported by Japan.
 The university also partnered with the National Space Research and Development Agency (NASRDA), Abuja, Nigeria.
 The five satellites built by the five different countries were all identical in their design.

 Nigeria has a history with satellites in space.
 NigeriaSat-1, NigeriaSat-2, NigeriaSat-X, NigComSat-1, and NigComSat-1R were ordered by the Nigerian government, but were not built by Nigeria.